 There’s no need to limit yourself to Microsoft’s keyword planning tool.
 You can also check out Ubersuggest for other keyword ideas and use your findings to inform your ad.

-4. Create Your Bing Ads Campaign
+4. Create Your Microsoft Ads (Bing Ads) Campaign

 First, go to your “Campaigns” page and then click the “Create Campaign” button in the middle of your screen.